How to Avoid Bobbling or Pilling on Your Bed Linen

 Material can bobble or pill due to a surface defect that’s made up of small fibres.
+Pilling ends up giving your bed linen the apperance of having lots of little balls of fiber stuck to the fabric.
 Long term usage and repeated washing of your linen can fray the fibre endings, tangling and leading to tiny knots.
 Materials that have a tendency to pill the most are cotton, wool, nylon, polyester and acrylic.
 The good news is that wool pilling tends to diminish over time as the wool fibres work themselves free of the fabric and fall off.
 Synthetic fibres, however, are at an increased risk of pilling as the strong fibres can keep a firm hold of the pills.

 While the textile industry does its best to reduce the risk of bobbles and pills - including more twists per inch in the yarn, singeing loose fibres from the surface of textiles and adding chemical treatments during the manufacturing process - it can't currently be completely eliminated.
 However, good care of linen and taking the steps in the next section can significantly reduce the risk.

 How can I stop bobbling from appearing on my bed linen?

 There are a number of things you can do to reduce the risk of bobbling on bed linen.

 - Think about the material of your bed linen.
 100% cotton is less likely to bobble than polycotton sheets.
 This is due to the difference in fibre lengths.

 - Quality matters – not only should you be looking at the material, think about the quality of it too.
 Higher thread counts are less likely to pill than others.

 - Washing your linen inside out can help to protect it further during the laundering process.
 Often when washing linen, it’s subjected to high temperatures, so turning it inside out limits these on the surface.